demisto/content/Packs/Confluera/Integrations/Confluera/README.md

 This integration was built to get the insights of Confluera API(Autonomouse Detetcions and Response).

+This integration was tested against product version 2.2.3

+Supported Product Versions: 2.2.3 and above.

 ## Configure Confluera on Cortex XSOAR

 1. Navigate to **Settings** > **Integrations** > **Servers & Services**.